AriFordsham/GHCWiki/typeable/ben-gamari.md

 so ultimately you should be able to accomplish everything you can with type-index `TyCon`s by just not destructuring the `TypeRep` from which it arose.

 ## `Data.Dynamic`

 `Dynamic` doesn't really change,

 ```
+module Data.Dynamic where

-moduleData.Dynamicwhere-- Dynamic itself no longer needs to be abstractdataDynamicwhereDynamic::TypeRep a -> a ->Dynamic-- ConstructiontoDynR::TypeRep a -> a ->DynamictoDyn::Typeable a => a ->Dynamic-- EliminationfromDynamicR::TypeRep a ->Dynamic->Maybe a
+-- Dynamic itself no longer needs to be abstract
+data Dynamic where
+    Dynamic :: TypeRep a -> a -> Dynamic

+-- Construction
+toDynR :: TypeRep a -> a -> Dynamic
+toDyn  :: Typeable a => a -> Dynamic

+-- Elimination
+fromDynamicR :: TypeRep a -> Dynamic -> Maybe a
-fromDynamic::Typeable a =>Dynamic->Maybe a
+fromDynamic  :: Typeable a => Dynamic -> Maybe a

+--
--- fromDynR::TypeRep a ->Dynamic-> a -> a
+fromDynR :: TypeRep a -> Dynamic -> a -> a
-fromDyn::Typeable a =>Dynamic-> a -> a
+fromDyn  :: Typeable a => Dynamic -> a -> a

+-- Application
--- ApplicationdynApp::Dynamic->Dynamic->Dynamic-- Existing function; calls error on failure-- I think this should be deprecateddynApply::Dynamic->Dynamic->MaybeDynamic
+dynApp   :: Dynamic -> Dynamic -> Dynamic  -- Existing function; calls error on failure
+                                           -- I think this should be deprecated
+dynApply :: Dynamic -> Dynamic -> Maybe Dynamic
 ```